daviddiamant/meal-planner/README.md

 ![Alt text](recipes.png?raw=true "Meal planner UI")

 This is an application for saving your recipes.
-Just like that that magical cookery book your grandparents kept that is full of tasty treats, but online!
+Just like that magical cookery book your grandparents keep that is full of tasty treats, but online!

 You just input a URL to the recipe you want to save and the application will:
 1. Save the information about the recipe in a local db.